All campuses are open and ready to serve students virtually, hybrid, or in person.

 - Sabbatical history and the balance of sabbatical leaves among faculty in a department

 - Performance appraisals and documentation.
-[Faculty members with formal disciplinary action or a current Work Improvement Plan (WIP) cannot be considered for sabbatical leave.]
+[Faculty members with formal disciplinary action or a current Performance Improvement Plan (PIP) cannot be considered for sabbatical leave.]

 Note: The Sabbatical Committee considers the information in this section to be critical in the evaluation of your application.